aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. On the overview page for **myVM**, select **Connect**.

-1. Select the blue **Use Bastion** button.
+1. Select the blue **Go to Bastion** button.

-1. Enter the username and password that you entered during the virtual machine creation.
+1. Enter the username **TestUser** and password **Pa55w.rd!!** that you entered during the virtual machine creation, If popup blocker is preventing the new window, select allow popup blocker and Connect again.

-1. Open Windows PowerShell on the server after you connect.
+1. Within **myVM** open Windows PowerShell on the server after you connect.

 1. Enter nslookup &lt;your- webapp-name&gt;.azurewebsites.net.
 Replace &lt;your-webapp-name&gt; with the name of the web app you created in the previous steps.
 You'll receive a message similar to what is displayed below: